MakerGram/makerchat.co-website/GITHUB_PAGES_SETUP.md

 To test GitHub Pages deployment locally:

 1. Set `NEXT_PUBLIC_BASE_PATH` as mentioned above
-2. Build your project: `npm run build`
+2. Build your project: `yarn build`
 3. Serve the output directory: `npx serve out`

 This ensures your images will work correctly when deployed to GitHub Pages.